Dreaming381/Latios-Framework-Documentation/Core/How To Make an N - 1 Render Loop.md

 1. If your system performs structural change operations using `EntityManager`, place the system in `LatiosWorldSyncGroup`.
-2. If your system modifies `TransformAspect`, place the system in `GamePreTransformSuperSystem`.
+2. If your system modifies `LocalTransform` or `TransformAspect`, place the system in `GamePreTransformSuperSystem`.
 3. If your system reads input, place the system in `GamePreTransformSuperSystem` before all other systems.
 4. If your system generates jobs which can run during a sync point, place the